The Neighbourhood Justice Centre has one overarching goal: Make the places we live, work, and raise families safe and resilient.

 Who we are

-The NJC is a 'one-stop-justice-centre'.
-We comprise a court, a range of support services, and specialist teams working in justice innovation, communication, and education.
+The NJC is 'one-stop-justice-centre' comprising a court, support services, and specialists in justice innovation, communication, and education.

 We are Australia's first community justice centre, a member of a worldwide network of around 50 such centres, and a International Mentor Court for community justice.

 Part of Magistrates' Courts of Victoria, we have been proudly serving the City of Yarra since 2007.

 - Preventing and reducing criminal and other harmful behaviour in our community

 - Increasing our community's confidence in, and access to, the justice system

 - Strengthening the community justice model and facilitating the transfer of its practices to other courts and communities.